 - No personal items allowed in the hot studio, except your mat and water.
-Keep all hats, jackets, purses, yoga bags, cell phones etc., in the reception area.
+Keep all hats, jackets, purses, yoga bags, socks, cell phones etc., in the studio reception area.

 - No Cell phones in the Hot Studio.
 Ringers and vibration mode are to be turned OFF while in your jacket or purse in the studio reception area.
 Make a habit of doing this as soon as you get to the yoga studio.
 You will be quite embarrassed if your phone rings during class.
 If you are a professional that is on call (physician, EMT, Leader of the Free World) please notify the teacher and keep your phone or pager on silent and within close proximity to you.
 This is STRONGLY discouraged.
 Having a cell or pager go off during Savasana or a deep relaxation is just not cool.